baolhq/minigrep/README.md

 # minigrep

-> Just following the Rust book to make a simple CLI app
+> Just getting started to learn Rust, enjoying it so far 😇